Nonunon/Nonuglon/README.md

   - **Inactive Window FPS Throttle** - a toggle for the game's own "Limit frame rate when client is inactive."
 System Configuration setting.
   - **Render Toggle** - "Disable 3D world rendering".
 Shows a "Render Off" entry in the server info bar (click to re-enable) whenever active.

-All tweaks are off by default on a fresh install; nothing activates until you turn it on yourself.

 Right-click (context menu) entries added by this plugin (Auto Pillion & Search Info Menu) have a green "N" badge.

 ## Installing